numpy/numpy/doc/source/reference/c-api/data_memory.rst

 .. c:function:: const PyDataMem_Handler * PyDataMem_SetHandler(PyDataMem_Handler *handler)

    Set a new allocation policy.
 If the input value is ``NULL``, will reset the policy to the default.
-Return the previous policy, or set an exception and return ``NULL`` if an error has occurred.
+Return the previous policy, or return ``NULL`` if an error has occurred.
 We wrap the user-provided functions so they will still call the python and numpy memory management callback hooks.